 Many Irish retail businesses, from independent shops to large international chains, import stock from the UK, including Northern Ireland.
 This means that they directly or indirectly source their stock from the UK, or move it through the UK.
 Other retailers are exporters, selling stock to the UK either directly or online.

-If you intend to continue to trade with the UK post-Brexit or your supply chain is partly dependent on the UK, you need to take steps to mitigate the impact of Brexit.
+supply chain is partly dependent on Britain, you need to take steps to mitigate the impact of Brexit.

-In particular, you need to ensure you are familiar with any new customs procedures and/or agricultural inspections; and depending on the type of product you import, you may have to pay tariffs after Brexit, all of which could impact on your current timelines, storage arrangements or cash flow.
+In particular, you need to ensure you are familiar with any new customs procedures and/or SPS checks; and depending on the type of product you import, you may have to pay tariffs after Brexit, all of which could impact on your current timelines, storage arrangements or cash flow.

 What can businesses do now?

-- You should contact your UK customers to discuss how you will continue to trade post-Brexit particularly in light of customs arrangements
+You should contact your British customers to discuss how you will continue to trade after the transition period particularly in light of customs arrangements

 To help you prepare for the impact of Brexit on your business, there are a number of Government supports available.

-If you’re unsure where to start, you can contact one of the 31
+If you’re unsure where to start, you can contact one of the 31 Local Enterprise Offices

-Local Enterprise Offices (LEOs) across the country who can point you in the right direction.
-The LEOs also run a
+(LEOs) across the country who can point you in the right direction.
+The LEOs also run a Brexit Mentor Programme

-across the country offering information and practical support to companies.
+across the country offer information and practical support to companies.

-If you work in food, drink or horticulture: Bord Bia’s
+If you work in food, drink or horticulture: Bord Bia’s Brexit Barometer

 provides information on supply chain, currency, customs and international market diversification opportunities for the sector.
-Likewise, Fáilte Ireland’s
+Likewise, Fáilte Ireland’s Brexit Response Programme

 Cash flow may be impacted by Brexit and businesses should consider applying for a working capital loan through the Brexit Loan Scheme